 Meseret F. Hailu is an Assistant Professor of Higher and Postsecondary Education in the Mary Lou Fulton Teachers College.
-Her work focuses on the retention of minoritized women in STEM STEM pathways and professions.
+Her work focuses on the retention of minoritized women in STEM pathways and professions.

 Prior to coming to ASU, Meseret was a Postdoctoral Research Associate at The Ohio State University, where she studied the experiences of women of color faculty in engineering departments.
 During her doctoral studies, Professor Hailu received a Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship award from the U.S. Department of Education, and conducted research in Ethiopia.